devklick/GDMan.Net/README.md

 To install a version of Godot, you run the `install` command.

+> [!WARNING]
+> GDMan does not support versions version of Godot < 4.
+> This is because the naming convention for it's assets changed considerably.
+> Hopefully this naming convention does not change too much in versions 5+ 🤞

 ### Installing latest version

 In most cases, you probably want to install the latest version of Godot, so you